zcaudate-me/cronj/README.md

              :handler #'println
              :tab "/5  9,10  * 5 * 6-8 2012-2020"})

-##Hooks
+### Hooks
-For additional control like cleanup and other side-effecting operations, post and pre hooks can also be set:
+For additional control like cleanup and other side-effecting operations, post and pre hooks can also be set.

     (cj/unschedule-all-tasks!)
     (cj/schedule-task!